-Click Here to read a June 2019 white paper authored by Jim Stewart, the Association’s Chairman, summarizing the issues inhibiting the production of solid waste-derived bioproducts in the state.
+Click Here to read a January 2020 white paper authored by Jim Stewart, the Association’s Chairman, summarizing the issues preventing the production of solid waste-derived biofuels, chemicals and other bioproducts in the state.

 In 2019, California landfilled or exported for landfill an estimated 42 million tons of post-recycled municipal solid waste.
 Theoretically, this volume of waste contains enough energy value to produce more than 1.6 billion gallons of biofuels per year.

 In announcing these statistics, Scott Smithline of CalRecycle said, ““The state’s economic resurgence is impressive, but we have to find ways around the barriers to consistent, sustainable reductions in disposal.”
 Conversion technologies could and should be a key element in this effort, if only our state’s administration and its legislators would move to create a reasonable legislative and regulatory environment for these technologies.

 There are major initiatives evolving in Sacramento, perhaps a perfect storm of initiatives, which lead this Association to believe that the time is approaching for our governor and legislature to recognize the potential of these 21st century conversion technologies and take action.

 - SB 32 requires that statewide greenhouse gas emissions be reduced to 40% below the 1990 level by 2030.